Video surfaces of reserve deputy appearing to gloat about shooting into fleeing car

 This year, the WBRZ Investigative Unit obtained dash cam video from an incident in West Baton Rouge Parish that Pardazi was involved in.
 That incident led to him firing his weapon at a car that fled after a traffic stop.
 Pardazi was charged for that shooting more than a year later when the WBRZ Investigative Unit started asking questions about it.

-Phares said he has never seen something like this before where a law enforcement officer appears to gloat about a shooting in a public setting.
+Phares said he had never seen something like this before where a law enforcement officer appears to gloat about a shooting in a public setting.

 Right now, Pardazi's case is scheduled to go before a grand jury.
 A date has not been scheduled.